 Basic exploration of various movement qualities, rhythms, and energy.
 Locomotor skills, flexibility, spatial awareness, and interpersonal dynamics will be strengthened with an emphasis on fun.
 No previous experience is necessary.

-Basic ballet terminology and technique continues, stressing grace, poise, and balance.
-At least one year of previous ballet experience is required.
+Basic ballet terminology and emphasis on technique is taught while stressing grace, poise, and balance.
+At least one year of previous dance experience is required.

 Fusion of Jazz and Hip-Hop technique.
 This is a fun exploration of movement for ages 8+.
 Previous dance experience recommended but not required.

 *For progression of technique and class continuity, we highly recommend that children take part in both the fall and spring sessions.

 All Conservatory of Dance classes are held on Saturday mornings.